 LED Upgrade Project

-The bulk replacement of the majority of our public street lights to LED technology represents the single greatest electricity reduction project in Council’s history and will save over $9.5 million across the life of the new LED lights.
+The bulk replacement of the majority of our public street lights to LED technology represented the single greatest electricity reduction project in Council’s history and will save over $9.5 million across the life of the LED lights.
 Given significant recent electricity price rises, the impetus to reduce energy use is paramount and the cost savings would be immediate.

 Why replace street lights across the City of Burnside?